American Indian Workforce Development Program

 American Indian Workforce Development Program Advocacy

 The N.C.
 Commission of Indian Affairs is a charter member of the Southeastern Indian Manpower Planners and Administrators Association (SIMPAA), an association of Native American employment and training service providers located in seven southeastern states.
 SIMPAA was established in 1977 to address problems facing Indian and Native American grantees and tribal communities and to strengthen Indian and Native American job training programs through the provision of technical assistance and resource materials for workforce development staff.
 The commission's WIOA program director previously served as vice president of the association and continues to be actively involved in the activities of the organization.

 On April 2, 2014, the Commission's WIOA program director was reappointed by Thomas E. Perez, Secretary of the U.S. Department of Labor, to the Native American Employment and Training Council.
 The Council, which is authorized by Section 166(i)(4) of the Workforce Innovation and Opportunity Act, provides advice to the Secretary regarding the provision of employment and training services to Native Americans through federal workforce development programs.

-For additional information about the program, E-mail: Candace Lowry, Program Director.
+For additional information about the program, E-mail: Maria Richardson, Program Director.